awslabs/clickstream-analytics-on-aws/docs/en/plan-deployment/cost.md

 ## Realtime Streaming mode

-If you enable real-time reports, the following additional cost will be incurred:
+If you enable real-time reports, the following cost will be incurred:

 Key assumptions include: